 What are the rules?

-The rules have been implemented in two phases:
+The rules were implemented in two phases:

 Unless, in either case, an exemption applies – see below.